atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 207
 f
 V
-“In that cafe, my dear Mrs. Selby, ",
+In that cafe, my dear Mrs. Selby, ",
-'Said Smith, laughing, “I can put yom
-“into a much cheaper way.
-Tou shall take a Small house,. and I will be “your lodger."
+'Said Smith, laughing, I can put yom into a much cheaper way.
+Tou shall take a Small house,. and I will be your lodger."
-“How!
+How!
 Mr..
-Smith! " answered she, drawing up her head — “I let lodg “ings I Surely you do not know who “I am.
-People who keep their car“ “to take in boarders and lodgers!"
+Smith! " answered she, drawing up her head — I let lodg ings I Surely you do not know who I am.
+People who keep their car to take in boarders and lodgers!"
 * * * #*
 ^, ■ C ■ ' i
-“Aye, Madam — People who drive. “with Sour horses, nay, with a Set, “live in the Same house for conve nience, and eat, drink, and deep toi
+Aye, Madam — People who drive. with Sour horses, nay, with a Set, live in the Same house for conve nience, and eat, drink, and deep toi

-“gether, for the Sake of Society.
-Peo “pie of the first fashion do this in “London; and in Scotland, it is the, “commonest thing in the world for
+gether, for the Sake of Society.
+Peo pie of the first fashion do this in London; and in Scotland, it is the, commonest thing in the world for
 Earla
 !
 /
 \
 208" .
-“Earls and Countdfes to lodge, and “to let lodgings."
+Earls and Countdfes to lodge, and to let lodgings."
 When he had ventured thus far, he looked significantly at Maria, and brushed off to give the famjly time to chew upon what he had Said: and indeed 'his back was no Sooner turned than Mrs. Selby began to think that Since taking in Itxlgers and boarders was both como